Tragedy struck Elizabethtown, KY last week when a Denny’s sign fell 80 feet onto a car, ultimately killing two passengers and injuring the driver.

 If the family wish to pursue a wrongful death claim, they will likely need reports from engineers and other field experts, as well as access to the medical records of the victims.
 They will only have one year to file this lawsuit after an estate administrator is appointed, though exceptions apply here as well.
 As in any premises liability case, it is in their best interest to contact an attorney quickly, so that they can keep all options open to them.

-All of us at Wilt & Associates will be praying for the family.
+All of us at Wilt Injury Lawyers will be praying for the family.
 For more information, please call us in Lexington or Louisville or fill out our contact form.